 The building became the home of the First Baptist Church, now called Eagle Brook Church, in 1959.
 They continued at that location through 1969, when the building was sold to the Lakeshore Players Theatre.
 Lakeshore Players moved to their current location across Highway 61 in White Bear Lake.

 In early 2020, we purchased the building and the meticulous reconstruction began to convert it into our private residence preserving much of the original woodwork and structure yet modernizing the mechanicals.
-With that, “Old Stewart” was born, conceived as a private residence with an unique, intimate performance stage hosting private “By Invitation Only” events emphasizing on giving back to the community through charitable fundraising.
+With that, “Old Stewart” was born, conceived as a private residence with an unique, intimate performance stage hosting "living room" events emphasizing on giving back to the community through charitable fundraising.